Chia-Network/chia-docs/docs/03consensus/signage_points_and_infusion_points.md

 The farmer computes the **required_iterations** for each proof of space.
 If the required_iterations < sp_interval_iterations, the proof of space is eligible for inclusion into the blockchain.
 At this point, the farmer fetches the entire proof of space from disk (which requires 64 disk seeks, or 640 ms on a slow HDD), creates an unfinished block, and broadcasts it to the network.

-  >Note that for the vast majority of eligible plots, required_iterations will be far too high, since on average 32 will qualify for the whole network for each 10-minute sub-slot.
+  >For the vast majority of eligible plots, required_iterations will be far too high, since on average 32 will qualify for the whole network for each 10-minute sub-slot.
 This is a random process so it's possible (though unlikely) for a large number of proofs to qualify.
 The signage_point_iterations is the number of iterations from the start of the sub-slot to the signage point.
+Any plot that does meet the required_iterations for a signage point will qualify as there is no rivalry between winning plots.

 The exact method for required_iterations is the following: